ghga-de/file-services-backend/.readme_generation/dev_guide.md

 ### Service Configuration

-Configuration is stored in `.yaml` format at the service level.
-I.e., there is one config file for each directory under `services/` called `dev_config.yaml`.
+There is one config file for each directory under `services/` called `dev_config.yaml`.
 The config is defined in application code using Pydantic, and the `scripts/update_config_docs.py` script uses the code (a class called `Config`) and the dev_config.yaml file to compile both `config_schema.json` and `example_config.yaml`.